 Bring on the easy and comforting recipes!
-And you won’t be let down with this one pan skillet sausage peppers onions and potatoes – made with 7 simple ingredients, loaded with flavor, hearty and comforting, and making a healthy balanced meal!
+And you won’t be let down with this sausage peppers and potatoes skillet!
+Being from outside Philadelphia, I loved sausage and peppers growing up and this is such a fun spin on it.

-This recipe was born actually from a random night of fridge foraging.
-If you don’t know what fridge foraging is, it is basically just routing through your fridge and pantry, seeing what you have on hand, and creating a meal with things you have available.
+This sausage peppers and potatoes recipe was born from a random night of fridge foraging.
+If you don’t know what fridge foraging is, it is routing through your fridge and pantry, seeing what you have on hand, and creating a meal with things you have available.

-Italian sausage peppers and potatoes skillet
+Why we love this sausage peppers and potatoes skillet recipe

 - potatoes